Samsung/tizen-docs/docs/application/native/guides/multimedia/roi-tracker.md

 <a name="ROITracker"></a>
 ## Track object

-To track a roi of iamge:
+To track the ROI coordinates of an image, follow these steps:

 1. Create the source and engine configuration handles: